 Check for leaks and check the charge level.

-If your battery is fully charged, don’t leave it in the charger or even in the leaf blower when you’re not using it, as it will drain the battery.
+If your battery is fully charged, don’t leave it in the charger or the leaf blower when you’re not using it, as it will drain the battery.

 At the beginning of the season, clean your leaf blower’s battery contacts by wiping them with a dry cloth.